Current projects under Private sector

 Donor Agency : Thakur Foundation

-- Assessment of the overall scale of expenditure on medicines, surgical supplies and biosafety materials provided in private hospitals, concerning the sample of COVID patients
+- Assessment of overall scale of expenditure on medicines, surgical supplies and biosafety materials provided in private hospitals, for a sample of COVID patients

 - Analysis of possible overcharging on selected medicines and supplies, comparing the charged prices with average hospital procurement costs.

-- Drafted policy recommendations concerning regulation of the prices of medicines provided in private hospitals.
+- Policy recommendations concerning regulation of prices of medicines dispensed in private hospitals.

-- Documentation of the status of implementation of Patients’ rights charter and Maharashtra Nursing Homes Registration Act (MNHRA), covering sample number of private hospitals
+- Documentation of status of implementation of Patients’ Rights Charter and Maharashtra Nursing Homes Registration Act (MNHRA), covering sample number of private hospitals

-- Initiating formation of Grievance redressal cells as specified under Maharashtra Nursing Homes Registration Act Rules (2021), in selected areas.
+- Formation of Grievance Redressal Cells as specified under Maharashtra Nursing Homes Registration Act Rules (2021), in selected areas.

-- Raised capacity of health activists and civil society groups, enabling them to monitor and implementation of mentioned rules and government circulars.
-Wide dissemination of Patients’ rights charter and other materials and tools to generate public awareness
+- Capacity enhancement of health activists and civil society groups, enabling them to monitor implementation of mentioned rules and government circulars.
+Wide dissemination of Patients’ Rights Charter and other materials and tools to generate public awareness.

-- Publication of a research brief summarising the key findings, lessons and recommendations of the study on charging on medicines during COVID hospitalisation.
+- Research brief summarising key findings, lessons and recommendations of the study on charging for medicines during COVID hospitalization.

-- Organisation of a webinar for sharing key findings from the analysis, with participation of academicians, researchers, civil society representatives, and medical practitioners.
+- Webinar for sharing key findings from the analysis, with academicians, researchers, civil society representatives, and medical practitioners.